Beat the addiction and become smokefree

 Community and Public Health provides support to the Canterbury and the West Coast Stop Smoking Services.
 We also help community organisations, primary and secondary care providers to set up systems to refer clients to these stop smoking services.

 How to quit and become smokefree

-Contact your local Stop Smoking Service and talk through the options available to support you to quit.
-These services can provide face to face support for both individuals and groups, and will discuss a programme of support based on your specific needs.
+Contact your local Stop Smoking Service to discuss options available to support you to quit.
+They can provide face to face, phone or text support for both individuals and groups, and will discuss a programme based on your specific needs.